 According to the Dept of the Environment & Local Govt.
 The aim of Irish housing policy is “to enable every household to have available an affordable dwelling of good quality, suited to its needs, in a good environment, and, as far as possible, at the tenure of its choice”.
-Despite these noble aspirations There are still many families homeless, or living in substandard accommodation, Much of this is due to the collapse of the “Celtic Tiger” Economy, the eviction of tenants by unscrupulous landlords and “vulture funds”,
+Despite these noble aspirations There are still many families homeless, or living in substandard accommodation, Much of this is due to the collapse of the “Celtic Tiger” The collapse of the building sector, the eviction of tenants by unscrupulous landlords and “vulture funds”,

 A major rethink on the manner in which the state provides for the housing needs of those who cannot afford to purchase a home, needs to be undertaken.
 The construction of local authority housing projects, such as happened in the past must cease.
 These projects only serve to separate and create disadvantage for those who live there.

-- The provision of Integrated social accomodation in mixed developments of owner occupied and “for rent” apartments is both logical and necessary, to provide for the citizens a secure place of residence, and to meet the basic human right to a place of shelter befitting a dignified human existence.
+- The provision of social accommodation in mixed developments of owner occupied and “for rent” communities to provide for the citizens a place of residence, and to meet the basic human right to a place of shelter befitting a dignified human existence.

 The Economic and Social benefits;